tomwhross/pdb-tutorial/README.md

 It's time to finally work with python's very own debugger `pdb`.
 The debugger is included in python's standard library and we use it the same way we would with any python library.
 First, we have to import the `pdb` module and then call one of its methods to add a debugging breakpoint in the program.
-The conventional way to do this is to add the import **and** call at the same line you would like to stop at.
+The conventional way to do this is to add the import **and** call the method at the same line you would like to stop at.
 This is the full statement you would want to include:

 ```python